 One last sugar rush before departing Turkey

-My trip to Istanbul wasn’t planned much in advance, but it was really enjoyable.
+My trip to Istanbul was last minute, but ultimately it was really enjoyable.
 We’ve reviewed this city many times on this site, and I think its well worth the trip.
 Food, culture, history, if you like any of those, I think you’d love to visit.